I Will Treat Myself And Others With Respect

 If a student's behavior is persistently poor, then additional measures will be taken.
 If a student accumulates multiple incidents within a short time frame, parental communication will be required.
 If subsequent improvement is not evidenced then out of school suspension will result.
 Parents will be notified in all cases of Friday detention, in-school suspension and out-of-school suspension.

-Should the opportunity arise to have dances this year, the Student Council and Wharton Community Alliance typically sponsors dances throughout the school year.
-Dances are normally scheduled from 6:00 – 9:00 PM.
-Students should not arrive before 6:00 PM nor later than 7:00 PM (unless special arrangements have been made with the advisor or Principal), and should prearrange transportation home for 9:00PM.
-(Dances are currently not scheduled at this time).
+Should the opportunity arise to have dances or other social events this year, the Student Council and Wharton Community Alliance typically sponsors dances throughout the school year.
+Event times will be announced and published.
+Students should not arrive before the event has begun, nor should students plan to leave early (unless special arrangements have been made with the advisor or Principal), and should prearrange transportation home for the end of the events.

-The following guidelines have been established to ensure successful, problem-free dances and Alliance Nights:
+The following guidelines have been established to ensure successful, problem-free dances, events and Alliance Nights:

 All students must show signed permission slips to chaperones.
 Appropriate dress is required.
 Adhering to school dress code.